casper-network/docs-archive/theory/abstract-consensus.rst

 1. Communication between validators is based on the “broadcast” principle: at any time, a validator can broadcast a message :math:`m`.
 2. Once broadcast, the message :math:`m` will be eventually delivered to every validator in the network.
 The delivery will happen exactly once.
 The delivery delay may be of arbitrary length.

-Given the assumptions above it follows that the order of delivery may not coincide with the order of broadcasting, i.e. if a validator :math:`A` broadcasts message :math:`m_1` and later it broadcasts message :math:`m_2` and :math:`B` is another validator then we cannot say anything certain about the order of receiving :math:`m_1` and :math:`m_2` by :math:`B`.
+Given the assumptions above it follows that the order of delivery may not coincide with the order of broadcasting, i.e. if a validator :math:`A` broadcasts message :math:`m_1` and later it broadcasts message :math:`m_2`, and :math:`B` is another validator, then we cannot say anything certain about the order of receiving :math:`m_1` and :math:`m_2` by :math:`B`.

 ::